radhofan/Web-Ads-Accessibility/README.md

 - **Code**: The code is **0000** (four zeros).

-> Note: If you choose to run from scratch, you can follow these steps in `src/README.md`, but it requires extensive configurations and will take significantly more time.
+> Note: If you choose to run from scratch, you can follow the steps in `src/README.md`, but it requires extensive configurations and will take significantly more time.
 ---
 ## Steps to Import/Open the VM Machine in VMware Fusion